When Julia Child, who lived to the age of 91, was asked about the secret to her longevity, she replied, "Red meat and gin."

 And while we can’t responsibly advocate chasing your steak and chips with a glass or seven every night, there is some truth to the idea of gin having particular benefits.

 While it might not be a natural remedy for anxiety, there are lots of positives about gin that might surprise you.
-From the slightly more obvious (a relatively low calorie count) to the truly amazing (stay calm, but there’s a very real possibility that gin makes you look younger), there are a number of reasons why indulging in the spirit could be good for many different aspects of your health.
+From the slightly more obvious (a relatively low calorie count) to the truly amazing (stay calm, but there’s a very real possibility that gin makes you look younger), there are a number of reasons why indulging in a classic gin cocktail could be good for many different aspects of your health.

 Plus, there’s loads of different ways to enjoy the refreshing spirit with myriad of gin products that give you even more excuses to enjoy your favourite tipple.